tauren/tax-scenarios-lean/docs/stories/story-2.4a-calculation-types.md

     * Reorganized as core calculation story - May 31, 2025 - Sarah (PO)
     * Removed duplicate Task 1 (completed in Story 2.4) - May 31, 2025 - Claude (Story Validator)
     * Removed short-term gains functionality (moved to Story 2.4b) - May 31, 2025 - Claude (Story Validator)
     * Marked as In Development - May 31, 2025 - Claude (Story Validator)
+    * Marked as Completed - May 31, 2025 - Claude (Story Validator)